StarpTech/k-andy/README.md

 - Preinstalled [CSI-driver](https://github.com/hetznercloud/csi-driver) for volume support.
 - Preinstalled [Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) for Load Balancer support.

 K3s is a lightweight certified kubernetes distribution.
-It's packaged as single binary and comes with solid defaults for storage and networking but we replaced [Local-path-provisioner](https://github.com/rancher/local-path-provisioner) with hetzner [CSI-driver](https://github.com/hetznercloud/csi-driver).
-The Ingress controller (traefik) has been disabled because K3s provides an old version (traefik < 2).
-You can install v2 or a different controller.
+It's packaged as single binary and comes with solid defaults for storage and networking but we replaced [Local-path-provisioner](https://github.com/rancher/local-path-provisioner) with hetzner [CSI-driver](https://github.com/hetznercloud/csi-driver) and [klipper load-balancer](https://github.com/k3s-io/klipper-lb) with hetzner [Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager).
+The Ingress controller (traefik) has been disabled because K3s provides an old version of traefik < 2.
+We prefer to install traefik v2 or a different controller.

 ## Usage